 ⇒ If you’re planning some solo travel don’t miss my posts on the best Singles Holidays over 40, vacations for over 50 singles, the best singles ski holiday options, the 30 best singles travel groups, Bali Retreats for Singles and some fantastic solo spa breaks.

 I covered all of the costs involved with writing this post.
-However, this post does contain affiliate links.
+However, this one day in Singapore post does contain affiliate links.
 That means if you click through on some of the links and make a purchase I will receive a small commission – this won’t affect the price that you pay.
 I just wanted to make sure you knew this.

 READ NEXT: ONE DAY IN KUALA LUMPUR